nko2005/booking-project/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Set up the database by running apache server in xampp:
+3. Set up the database by running apache server in xampp and open phpmyadmin:

+4. import the database using the ```booking.sql``` file

-4. Start the application by running the python file: web-script.py
+5. Start the application by running the python file: web-script.py

 ## Usage